unitaryfoundation/ucc-bench/README.md

 Results, including system metadata, runner information, compilation metrics, and simulation metrics, are saved in a structured JSON format for easy analysis and comparison across different runs or machines.

 This repository houses both the code to run the benchmarks, the specification files for the official benchmarks, and the results for official benchmarks.
+However to be clear, this repo is a companion to the main `ucc` [repository](https://github.com/unitaryfoundation/ucc).
+That repository is where all ongoing `ucc` work occurs.

-## Installation/Development
+## Running or Development

-At this time, `ucc-bench` is not published as a python package.
-Instead, users interested should clone this repository, and setup an environment using `uv` to develop via
+At this time, `ucc-bench` is not published as a python package as it is very specific to the `ucc` project, Instead, users interested should clone this repository, and setup an environment using `uv` to run or develop via

 ```bash
 $ uv sync